Chumphon province: Rail

 Chumphon Railway Station is a main station of Chumphon, it is 485 km south of Bangkok Railway Station (Hua Lamphong).
 Chumphon is also the location of 26 other railway stations and railway halts.
 Lang Suan Railway Station in area of Lang Suan District is the last stop of the Southern Railway that starts from Thon Buri Railway Station (Bangkok Noi).

 Road

-Chumphon is 463 km south of Bangkok by Petchkasem Road (Thailand Route 4) via Pathom Phon Intersection before entering the Chumphon city, takes about 7 hours to travel.
+Chumphon is 463 km south of Bangkok by Petchkasem Road (Highway 4) via Pathom Phon Intersection before entering the Chumphon city, takes about 7 hours to travel.
 Can travel to here by bus from both Southern Bus (Taling Chan) and Northern Bus Terminals (Mo Chit 2).

 Tourism

 In the first 11 months of 2015, Chumphon arrivals grew by 17 percent to 1.86 million and tourism revenue by 21 percent to 7.55 billion baht.
 Average hotel occupancy rose to 65 percent from 53 percent in 2014.
 Arrivals are expected to grow by 17 percent in 2016.